 In this post, we’ll first briefly show you how to access the WordPress Customizer, and then we’ll dive heavy into the basics of how to use it, by walking you through its most powerful features:

-How to access the WordPress customizer
+How to access the Customizer in WordPress

-To get to the WordPress Customizer, navigate to Appearance / Customize from your WordPress dashboard.
+To get to the Customizer, navigate to Appearance / Customize from your WordPress dashboard.
 You will be taken directly to the Customizer interface, with your theme preview on the right, and the Customizer menu on the left:

-How to use the WordPress customizer
+How to use the Customizer in WordPress

 Just one more thing before we get cracking – note that the Customizer’s functionality relies largely on how much effort the active theme’s developers have put into utilizing it.
 For the sake of this tutorial, we will be using our own Neve theme, which makes excellent use of the Customizer.